-Ecological Archives publishes materials that are supplemental to articles that appear in the ESA journals (Ecology, Ecological Applications, Ecological Monographs, Ecosphere, and Bulletin of the Ecological Society of America), as well as peer-reviewed data papers with abstracts published in the printed journals.
+Ecological Archives publishes materials that are supplemental to articles that appear in the ESA journals (Ecology, Ecological Applications, Ecological Monographs, Ecosphere, Ecosystem Health and Sustainability and Bulletin of the Ecological Society of America), as well as peer-reviewed data papers with abstracts published in the printed journals.
 Ecological Archives is published in digital, Internet-accessible form.

-Three kinds of publications appear in Ecological Archives: appendices, supplements, and data papers.
-Ability to publish appendices and supplements in Ecological Archives allows authors to shorten the paper version of a manuscript without withholding germane material not essential for understanding the paper.
+Ability to publish supplemental material in Ecological Archives allows authors to shorten the paper version of a manuscript, for those journals that appear in print, without withholding germane material not essential for understanding the paper.
 It also allows authors to make available substantial amounts of supporting material such as methodological details, data tables, graphs illustrating additional analyses, photographs, additional references, and supplemental discussion, all as citable entities.

 Why publish in Ecological Archives?

-- You save page charges on the print article since there are no charges associated with publishing in Ecological Archives for files under 10 MB.
+- You save page charges on print articles since there are no charges associated with publishing in Ecological Archives for files under 10 MB.

 - Access is completely unrestricted, meaning readers of the print version will be able to access these files regardless of whether they are subscribers.